dearlordylord/branching/POST2.md

 let result = if condition { value1 } else { value2 };
 ```

-has all the prerequisites of a pure function: it depends on condition, value1 and value2 and produces a result.
+behaves a lot like a pure function: it depends on condition, value1 and value2 and produces a result.

 Many other languages, such as OCaml, Haskell, and Scala, have similar semantics to if/else.